b3-exmo/b3-exmo.github.io/docs/Tithing money/Charitable Giving.md

 > *Of the 2,664 respondents, 65 reported to be “young full-time missionaries.”
 We defined a young full-time missionary as someone under 30 who answered “yes” to having served at least part of the last 12 months on a full-time mission.*

-A subset of `65 / 2,664 = 2.4%` of respondents under 30 had served missions?
+A subset of `65 / 2,664 = 2.4%` of respondents were under 30 and had served missions in the prior year?
 The study does outline their sample & methodology, and "the average age of respondents is 50 years."
 Goodness, okay.
 I guess that accounts for the low percentage of those having served missions in the recent several years.
 Props to them for not limiting themselves to the university singles ward's around University of Pennsylvania.

 &nbsp;